 - Clinical rotations customized to meet residents’ needs may include: Primary Care, Home Based Primary Care, Urology, Cardiology, Internal Medicine, Infectious Disease, Pulmonology, Pain Management, Physical Medicine and Rehabilitation, Neurosurgery, Rheumatology, Endocrinology, Emergency Medicine/Urgent Care, Mental Health Service, Long Term Care, Telehealth, Residential Home Programs, Dermatology, Spinal Cord Injury and Outpatient Surgical Clinic.

 - Clinical experiences and didactic topics include Veteran Culture, Military Service, Combat Veterans, Mental Health, Suicide, Tele Health, Women Veterans, Spinal Cord Injuries, Health Promotion, Disease Prevention, Whole Health, Gerontology, Healthcare Leadership and Quality Improvement (QI).

-- High Reliability Organization (HRO) Principles and QI Seminars: Seminars focus on developing knowledge and skills to improve care using VA-approved Lean and Plan, Do, Study, Act (PDSA) tools and methods.
+- High Reliability Organization (HRO) Principles and QI Seminars: Seminars focus on developing knowledge and skills to improve care using VA-approved LEAN and PDSA tools and methods.
 Residents learn about HRO principles that lead to zero harm through patient safety and safety culture forums.
 The Milwaukee VA Medical Center is on an HRO journey and thus has a dedicated interprofessional HRO team that is enthusiastic to work with PC-NPR program.

-- Professional Development: Residents are provided opportunities to interact with interprofessional teams including other residents (PAs, MH-NPRs and Advanced Fellows in interprofessional patient safety) for activities such as journal clubs and presentations.
+- Professional Development: Residents are provided opportunities to interact with interprofessional teams including other residents (PAs, MH-NPRs and Advanced Fellows) in interprofessional patient safety electives and activities such as journal clubs and presentations.

 - Leadership at all levels supports protected time for preceptors/faculty to provide enriching teaching experiences.